What’s Causing Pain In My Lower Left Abdomen? Treatment Options or Lower Left Abdominal Pain!

 So let’s dive right into the causes of this lower left abdomen pain, the causes are as follows:-

-• Diverticulitis – Diverticulitis is caused when small pouches emerge from the weak points in the colon due to high pressure.
+Diverticulitis – Diverticulitis is caused when small pouches emerge from the weak points in the colon due to high pressure.
 These pouches are called Diverticula.
-These pouches then tears cause swelling and infection.
+These pouches and then tear cause swelling and infection.
 Diverticulitis can be cured with rest, changes in a person’s diet, or antibiotics, but only when it is at a mild stage.

 If the condition worsens, then patients might even require surgeries to be better.
 The symptoms of diverticulitis are fever, vomiting, tender abdominals, nausea, and in some cases constipation and diarrhea.
 Diverticulitis is specifically blamed for pain in the lower left abdomen.

-•Gas – Gas is present throughout our body, stomach, rectum, digestive tract, etc. Farting and burping are normal human activities and gas is usually a result of swallowing and digestion.
+Gas – Gas is present throughout our body, stomach, rectum, digestive tract, etc. Farting and burping are normal human activities and gas is usually a result of swallowing and digestion.
 There are various other reasons for causing gas.
-The reasons vary from overeating, smoking, chewing gum, indigestion, etc. Commonly gas is not that harmful but can cause vomiting, heartburning sensation, blood in excretion, weight loss, etc. If the effects are harsh then consult a doctor for better care.
+The reasons vary from overeating, smoking, chewing gum, indigestion, etc. Commonly gas is not that harmful but can cause vomiting, a heart-burning sensation, blood excretion, weight loss, etc. If the effects are harsh then consult a doctor for better care.

 Except for these causes, there are certain gender-specific causes.
 These causes for lower left abdomen pain differ in men and women.
-The causes are as follow:-
+The causes are as follows:-

 Specifically affecting women

-•Endometriosis – This condition is caused when the tissue inside the uterus grows and extends itself outside of it.
+- Endometriosis – This condition is caused when the tissue inside the uterus grows and extends itself outside of it.
 This is the cause of severe abdominal pain.
-It can result in painful sex, heavier menstrual periods, painful urination, and menstrual cramps being more painful.
+It can result in painful sex, heavier menstrual periods, painful urination, and more menstrual cramps being more painful.
 You should be under a doctor’s guidance if you have endometriosis.

-•Inguinal hernia – This type of hernia is caused due to any part of the small intestine or fat pushing a weak area of the lower abdomen.
-It is not that this hernia cant occur in women but in men, the numbers are far more than women.
-It requires nearly immediate medical help if you face tenderness, or redness at the bulged area, a sudden spike in pain, problems in passing gas, nausea, vomiting, and high fever.
-It can be identified if the effects are swollen scrotum, pain and weakness in the groin area, a bulge in the lower abdomen, and an increase in pain during physical activities.
+- Inguinal hernia – This type of hernia is caused due to any part of the small intestine or fat pushing a weak area of the lower abdomen.
+It is not that this hernia cant occur in women but in men, the numbers are far more than in women.
+It requires nearly immediate medical help if you face tenderness, or redness in the bulged area, a sudden spike in pain, problems in passing gas, nausea, vomiting, and high fever.
+It can be identified if the effects are swollen scrotum, pain, and weakness in the groin area, a bulge in the lower abdomen, and an increase in pain during physical activities.

 PainPathways is the first, only and ultimate pain magazine.
 First published in spring 2008, PainPathways is the culmination of the vision of Richard L. Rauck, MD, to provide a shared resource for people living with and caring for others in pain.
 This quarterly resource not only provides in-depth information on current treatments, therapies and research studies but also connects people who live with pain, both personally and professionally.